Critical RCE · New CVEs · Active multi-actor exploitation

 Infrastructure & runtime view

-• Process monitoring: unexpected child processes (shells, cryptominers, tools) spawned by Node/Next.js servers.
+• Process monitoring: unexpected child processes (shells, cryptominers, tunnellers, backdoors) spawned by Node/Next.js servers.

-• File activity: newly created binaries or scripts in app/temp directories.
+• File activity: newly created binaries or scripts in app/temp directories or in hidden folders beneath user homes.

-• Network behaviour: connections from web server containers to unknown command-and-control hosts.
+• Network behaviour: connections from web server containers to unknown command-and-control hosts, VPS ranges or newly observed domains.

 • Security sensors: eBPF/syscall-based tools (e.g. Falco rules) that detect suspicious system calls originating from Next.js/Node processes.